hapax/hapax.github.io/assets/minimal-networks.md

 	</figure>

-In Exercise 12, you'll see that there are *exponentially many* tinkertoys at fixed $n$, as $n$ gets large.
+In Exercise 12, you'll see that there are *exponentially many* tinkertoys with $h$ hubs as $h$ gets large.
-A brute force approach, which simply checks each tinkertoy, will therefore take an exponential amount of time.
+A brute force approach, which simply checks each tinkertoy, will therefore take an exponential amount of time!
-As it turns out, there are no known algorithmic shortcuts that do substantially better than brute force!
-Even if you can rule out a few tinkertoys, you always need to check exponentially many.
+As it turns out, there are no known algorithmic shortcuts that do substantially better than brute force: even if you can rule out a few tinkertoys, you always need to check exponentially many.
 Despite all we've learned, for large $n$, minimal networks seem effectively impossible to compute.